jaredhanson/passport-github/README.md

 ## Examples

-For a complete, working example, refer to the [login example](https://github.com/cfsghost/passport-github/tree/master/examples/login).

 Developers using the popular [Express](http://expressjs.com/) web framework can refer to an [example](https://github.com/passport/express-4.x-facebook-example) as a starting point for their own web applications.
 The example shows how to